 - limiting drinks that contain phosphoric acid (which may be used to flavour cola and beer)

-- avoiding or treating urinary tract infections quickly
+- avoiding urinary tract infections and, if you get one, treating it quickly

-- limiting your intake of animal protein such as meat, chicken and eggs<
+- limiting your intake of animal protein such as red meat, chicken, seafood and eggs

 - drinking fruit juices, especially orange, grapefruit and cranberry